foxdev-studio/easylogon-docs/1-Get started/1-Introduction.md

 - [Next steps](#next-steps)

 ## What is EasyLogon
-EasyLogon is a service that allows users to store all their passwords in one place and sign in on any website by scanning a QR code with their phone
+EasyLogon is a service that allows you to store all their passwords in one place and sign in on any website by scanning a QR code with their phone

 With EasyLogon you as a website owner or developer can easily integrate QR code sign in into your website without any significant changes to the code